tinySCPI-S25-24/tinySCPI_Ultra/docs/Commands.md

 	ANF(Amp Noise Figure) [frequency of signal]
 		arguments: [frequency of signal]
 		Measures the NOISE FIGURE of an amplifier.

+NOTE : Reset may be needed before running measurment commands
 ```

 ## Config Subtree